rizinorg/rizin/DEVELOPERS.md

 ## Dependencies

-radare2 can be built without any special dependency.
+rizin can be built without any special dependency.
 It just requires a C compiler, a GNU make and a unix-like system.

 ## Cross compilation